FuPeiJiang/ahk_explorer/README.md

 enter : enter Dir or run the file

-it uses LastAccessDate for dates, so its inconsistent, but it works better for me.
+it uses LastAccessDate for dates, so its inconsistent, but it works better for me.\
+I can add a setting in %Appdata% if you want to switch to LastModifyDate

+feedback and suggestions are much appreciated!